easttennesseecc-star/Q-Top-Dog-IDE/VISUAL_GUIDE_FILES_OVERVIEW.md

   │
   ├─→ 🖱️ Click checkbox to select
   │
   └─→ 🎉 DONE!
-Use Q-IDE with Ollama!
+Use Top Dog with Ollama!
 ```

 ---